-- Developing new products and services and identifying which may be of interest to you – this may involve profiling;
+- Developing new products and services under the Vanquis brand and identifying which may be of interest to you – this may involve profiling;

-- Where we have the relevant permissions, contacting you to make you aware of these products and services – note: we may contact you for a reasonable period after you cease your relationship with us;
+- Where we have the relevant permissions: contacting you to make you aware of these products and services, including sharing information with third parties who may add to this information they know about you and use this to deliver such messages to you on our behalf via social media – note: we may contact you for a reasonable period after you cease your relationship with us;

 - Sharing information with organisations who introduce you to us under a commercial agreement – for instance, where we pay them commission;